Somewhere along the way, the internet convinced people you need to spend $150 on a pocket knife.

 That's a fine tradeoff for most people.
 And honestly?
 Some of the knives on this list punch well above their price tag.

-### 1. CRKT Squid — Best Ultracompact Budget Knife
+1. QSP Penguin V2 — Best Ultracompact Budget Pick

-### 2. Kershaw Cryo — Best All-Around Budget Pick
+2. Kershaw Link — Best All-Around Assisted Pick

-### 3. Ontario RAT 2 — Best Value for Tough Tasks
+3. Ontario RAT II — Best Value for Tough Tasks

 - Blade Length: 3"